On nef subvarieties: Weakly movable cone

 \section{Weakly movable cone}

 We shall define and study the weakly movable cone.
 In this section, we assume the ground field $k$ is algebraically closed and of characteristic zero.
-On a smooth projective variety, we know that the movable cone of divisors is the smallest closed convex cone that contain all the pushforwards of nef divisors from $X_{\pi}$, where $\pi:X_{\pi}\rightarrow X$ is projective and birational.
-With this in mind, we define the weakly movable cone as the closure of the cone that is generated by pushforward of cycles of nef subvariety via generically finite morphism.
+On a smooth projective variety, we know that the movable cone of divisors is the smallest closed convex cone that contains all the pushforwards of nef divisors from $\pi:X_{\pi}\rightarrow X$, where $\pi$ ranges over all projective, dominant and generically finite morphisms to $X$.
+With this in mind, we define the weakly movable cone as the closure of the cone that is generated by the pushforward of cycles of nef subvariety via a proper dominant morphism.
 We find that it contains the movable cone and satisfies some desirable intersection theoretic properties.

+\begin{definition}[Cycles modulo numerical equivalence] Let $X$ be a projective variety over $k$ and $\Z_d(X)$ be the abelian group of $d$-cycles on $X$ with $\mathbb{Z}$-coefficients.
+A $d$-cycle $\alpha\in \Z_d(X)$ is defined to be \textit{numerically trivial} if

+for any weight $d$ homogeneous polynomial $P$ in Chern classes of finite set of vector bundles on $X$ \cite[Definition 19.1]{Fulton}.
+The \textit{numerical group of $d$-cycles with integer coefficients}, $\N_d(X)_{\mathbb{Z}}$, is defined to be the quotient of $\Z_d(X)$ modulo numerically trivial $d$-cylces.
+This is a free abelian group of finite rank \cite[Example 19.1.4]{Fulton}.
+The \textit{numerical group of $d$-cycles}, $\N_d(X)$ is then defined to be $\N_d(X)_{\mathbb{Z}}\otimes_{\mathbb{Z}}\mathbb{R}$. \end{definition}

-First, let us recall the definition of a family of effective cycles.
-We shall follow Fulger-Lehmann's definition \cite{FL}. \begin{definition}[Family of effective cycles] Let $X$ be a projective variety over $k$.
-A \textit{family of effective $d$-cycles} on $X$ with $\mathbb{Z}$-coefficient, $(g: U\rightarrow W)$, consists of a closed reduced subscheme $\Supp U$ of $W\times_{k} X$, where $W$ is a variety over $k$; a coefficient $a_i\in \mathbb{Z}_{>0}$ for each irreducible component $U_i$ of $\Supp U$; and the projection morphisms $g_i: U_i\rightarrow W$ is proper and flat of relative dimension $d$.
+We then recall Fulger-Lehmann's definition \cite{FL} of a family of effective cycles. \begin{definition}[Family of effective cycles] Let $X$ be a projective variety over $k$.
+A \textit{family of effective $d$-cycles} on $X$ with $\mathbb{Z}$-coefficient, $(g: U\rightarrow W)$, consists of a closed reduced subscheme $\Supp U$ of $W\times_{k} X$, where $W$ is a variety over $k$; a coefficient $a_i\in \mathbb{Z}_{>0}$ for each irreducible component $U_i$ of $\Supp U$; and the projections $g_i: U_i\rightarrow W$ are proper and flat of relative dimension $d$.